 If you carry on you will pass through a suburban area and soon reach "The Deep Sinking".
 Here the Royal Canal is narrow and as much as 30 feet below the bridlepath, fatal for the occasional draught horse stumbling in the old days and still potentially dangerous today.

 You just carry on straight ahead, following the Royal Canal past fishing stands and the Royal Canal Amenity Group's building through rural Ireland.
 Soon you will cross from County Dublin into County Kildare, and at Cope Bridge, you should call it a day - either catch a train back from Leixlip Confey Station or walk via Captain's Hill into Leixlip for a welcome spot of food and drink.
-You can catch buses to Dublin's city centre from here as well ...
+You can catch buses to Dublin's city center from here as well.

 Some Practical Hints

 To maximize your enjoyment of the Royal Canal you might want to:

 - Wear appropriate shoes - the urban part of the walk is tarmac or gravel, beyond Longford Bridge it may get wet, muddy and slippery;

 - Walk only in daylight - the paths are rarely lighted and frequented by a dubious clientele after dark;

 - Bring some food and drink - power bars and a bottle of water are a good idea, even if you plan to visit a pub on the way;

 - Tell somebody where you are walking - parts of the Royal Canal are lonely and deserted, bringing a cell phone for emergency use might be a good idea too;